geotrev/spider-ui/packages/tooltip/README.md

 ## Slots

+### trigger

+The trigger element for the tooltip.
+This can be any element, but it's recommended to use a focusable element (e.g., a `button`) for better accessibility.

+### content

+The content of the tooltip.
+It's recommended to use a basic `div` or `span` as the slotted element.

 ## Support

 It's recommended to use Spider UI web components in a modern browser stack matrix.
 Out of the box, IE 11 is not supported.